pump-io/pump.io/CONTRIBUTING.md

 the [Contributor Covenant][] - participants are expected to adhere to the rules at all times.
 (They're not that difficult.)

+Gotten stuck?
+No problem.
+Look at the bottom for tips on getting help.

 ## Finding an issue

 The first step is to find an issue you want to work on.
 If you came